treo/quarkus-sveltekit-graphql/README.md

 ## Related Guides

+### Backend
 - REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
 - OpenID Connect ([guide](https://quarkus.io/guides/security-openid-connect)): Verify Bearer access tokens and authenticate users with Authorization Code Flow
 - Quinoa ([guide](https://quarkiverse.github.io/quarkiverse-docs/quarkus-quinoa/dev/index.html)): Node.js extension which allows serving of single page apps alongside Quarkus.
 - SmallRye GraphQL ([guide](https://quarkus.io/guides/smallrye-graphql)): Create GraphQL Endpoints using the code-first approach from MicroProfile GraphQL

+### Frontend
+- Svelte ([guide](https://svelte.dev/docs/introduction)): Svelte is not a monolithic JavaScript library imported by applications: instead, Svelte compiles HTML templates to specialized code that manipulates the DOM directly, which may reduce the size of transferred files and give better client performance.
+Application code is also processed by the compiler, inserting calls to automatically recompute data and re-render UI elements when the data they depend on is modified
+- SvelteKit ([guide](https://kit.svelte.dev/docs/introduction)): SvelteKit is a framework for rapidly developing robust, performant web applications using Svelte.
+If you're coming from React, SvelteKit is similar to Next.
+If you're coming from Vue, SvelteKit is similar to Nuxt.
+- Houdini ([guide](https://houdinigraphql.com/intro)): Houdini is a GraphQL Client that deeply integrates with the SvelteKit data fetching pipeline so you can stop worrying about waterfalls, code-splitting, and so much more.
+Fully automatic and totally customizable.
+Declarative, Composable, Typesafe.